ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/feedback_graphics_lab_part_1.md

 ** or you can use `export USER="csilUsername"` from the command line to tell ant to access the proper package **

+Step 3: The Mentor marks column in Google Spreadsheet

+In the Google spreadsheet where this is being tracked put an X in the column called "Lab04 Feedback Ready"

+* for F17 that sheet is this one: <http://bit.ly/cs56-f17-repo-sheet>

-Step 3:  The TA or instructor fills in the numbers in the grade column, totals, and posts the grade to Gauchospace.
+Step 4:  The TA (or instructor) fills in the numbers in the grade column, totals, and posts the grade to Gauchospace.

+(For F17, Jonathan, Kevin B and Yun should divide up this duty among the three mentor teams.)

 ```
 * + o - are indications from Moderator's review